lokerhp/Mini_Python_Projects/README.md

 Hacktoberfest is a month (takes place from October 1-October 31 every year) long virtual festival event to celebrate open source contributions presented by DigitalOcean and DEV. https://hacktoberfest.digitalocean.com/

 Hacktoberfest is open to everyone.
-To get the Hacktoberfest 2021 T-Shirt you need to make four Pull Requests to those projects/repositories which have hacktoberfest label, between October 1,2021 to October 31,2021 in any time zone .
-Before that make sure you have visited the official website and registered [here](https://hacktoberfest.digitalocean.com/)
+To get the Hacktoberfest 2021 T-Shirt you need to make four Pull Requests to projects/repositories which have hacktoberfest label.
+You need to do this between October 1st 2021 and October 31th 2021 in any time zone.
+Before you make any Pull Requests make sure that you have visited the official website and registered [here](https://hacktoberfest.digitalocean.com/)

 ## How to contribute??